A rash is a change in the color or texture of the skin. A skin rash can be:

 - Diaper rash (rash in the diaper area) is a skin irritation caused by long-term dampness and by urine and feces touching the skin.

-- Yeast diaper rash is caused by a type of yeast called candida, which also causes thrush in the mouth.
+- Yeast diaper rash is caused by a type of yeast called Candida, which also causes thrush in the mouth.
 The rash looks different from a regular diaper rash.
 It is very red, and there are usually small red bumps on the outer edges of the rash.
 This rash requires treatment with medicine.

 - Heat rash, or prickly heat, is caused by the blockage of the pores that lead to the sweat glands.
 It is most common in very young children but can occur at any age.
 It is more common in hot and humid weather.
 The sweat is held within the skin and forms little red bumps or occasionally small blisters.

-- Erythema toxicum can cause flat red splotches (usually with a white, pimple-like bump in the middle) that appear in up to half of all babies.
-This rash rarely appears after 5 days of age and most often disappears in 7 to 14 days.
+- Erythema toxicum can cause flat red splotches (usually with a white, pimple-like bump in the middle) that appear in up to one half of all babies.
+This rash rarely appears after 5 days of age, and most often disappears in 7 to 14 days.
 It is nothing to worry about.

 - Baby acne is caused by exposure to the mother's hormones.
 Red bumps, sometimes with white dots in the center, may be seen on a newborn's face.
 Acne most often occurs between 2 and 4 weeks of age, but may appear up to 4 months after birth and can last for 12 to 18 months.